bigjohnson/8052Explorer/software/README.md

 You need also the gnu make command to compile the firmware.

+You can select alternatives of micro, clock frequency and serial port speed choosing the line in Makefile with the correct SDCCFLAGS that you need.
+Comment the not used lines.

 Sdcc binary and make must be in command path.

 If you want burn a micro with the copiled file, without compiling yourelf, use the firmwares in prebuildhex folder.